relyd/modbussniffer/readme.md

 ```
 E.g. the max contracted power is 5.7KW => 20 Amps => setting 5

-Using the PowerBoost function, we assume that whenever any home appliance uses power, the charger is throttled down.
+Using the PowerBoost function, we assume that whenever home appliances use energy, the charger is throttled down or even switched off.

+In that case it should show "Waiting for energy"

 In order to do that, a power meter is connected via modbus, and reported to the charger.